Citizen Warrior: Gene Merritt and John Meyer on advocating for a better Wilmington

 Citizen Warrior is an autobiographical account of Gene Merritt’s lifelong efforts to improve Wilmington — work that was at times contentious, creative, and even inspired.

-Merritt fought to change the downtown nightlife scene, pushing for liquor-by-the drink while also evicting topless bars and sex shops.
+Merritt fought to change the downtown nightlife scene, pushing for liquor-by-the-drink while also evicting topless bars and sex shops.
 His next battle was an industrial coal pile planned where the modern-day riverwalk and concert venue exist.
 Then there was the struggle to bring 1-40 to Wilmington, and later, to keep the county from selling its hospital.
-And there were many other challenges along the way.
+And, of course, there were many other challenges along the way.

 Merrit joined us along with co-author John Meyer, who helped cover these stories as a veteran StarNews reporter and editor.